AKASH-PRASAD7/Disney-clone/README.md

 - **User Reviews and Ratings:** Rate and review movies or TV shows, and view average ratings and user reviews to help you make informed viewing choices.

-Feel free to customize this list of features based on the specific functionalities you have implemented in your Disney+ clone project.
-Add or remove features as necessary to accurately reflect the capabilities of your application.

 ## Technologies Used

 - React: A JavaScript library for building user interfaces.
 It is used to create the UI components and handle the application's state and logic.